entryway/entryway.github.com/README.markdown

-!Deploying
+# Deploying

     rake deploy[:environment] where :environment can be staging or production

+to deploy to staging:
+    rake deploy

+to deploy to production:
     rake deploy[production]

-environment defaults to staging so 'rake deploy' is all that is needed to deploy to staging